ControlSystemStudio/phoebus/app/alarm/Readme.md

 Check `config/server.properties`.
 By default it contains this, which "works", but risks that Linux will delete the data:

-    # Suggest to change this to a location outside of /tmp, for example /var/kafka
+    # Suggest to change this to a location outside of /tmp,
+    # for example /var/kafka-logs or /home/controls/kafka-logs
     log.dirs=/tmp/kafka-logs

+Kafka depends on Zookeeper.
+By default, Kafka will quit if it cannot connect to Zookeeper within 6 seconds.
+When the Linux host boots up, this may not be long enough to allow Zookeeper to start.

+	# Timeout in ms for connecting to zookeeper defaults to 6000ms.
+	# Suggest a much longer time (5 minutes)
+	zookeeper.connection.timeout.ms=300000

 By default, Kafka will automatically create topics.
 This means you could accidentally start an alarm server for a non-existing configuration.